worzeel/n8n-test/README.md

 The "dev" version of the MCP server can only work when using the web auth, which uses the n8n-auth cookie so the easiest way to test this, is to just grab the cookie from your browser... seems to work

+## Workflows

+Some test workflows that currently looking at

+### MCPServerTest

+Testing how MCP Server Triggers work